- Learn More

 Upon completion of an exchange and international co-op work term, you will have a strong resume along with excellent cross-cultural experiences and skills gained.

-Most of our international co-op work terms are found by students via a self-directed job search.
+Most of our international co-op work terms are found by students via a student-developed job search.
 This can happen in various ways which include reaching out directly to organizations you are interested in working for.
 Another useful method is using external third party job boards and resources to find opportunities.

 International Experience Canada (IEC)